 - Massage steamed hair before shampoo: After steaming your hair, gently massage your scalp with your fingers for a few minutes.
-This can help loosen up the dirt and buildup and also root out the weak hair strands from your scalp.
+Scalp massages can help loosen up the dirt and buildup and also root out the weak hair strands from your scalp.

 - Use cool or lukewarm water: You know how they say using heat styling tools on your hair too frequently can damage it?
 Well, the same holds true for hot water.
 Water temperature is very crucial in keeping your hair healthy.
 The heat from hot water can strip off natural oils and leave your hair cuticles open, thus allowing all the moisture to escape from it.
 On the other hand, washing it with cool or lukewarm water can help close the cuticle and lock in the moisture, thus giving you shinier and smoother locks.
 It can also help reduce frizz.

 - Use paraben and SLS free shampoo: I’m sure you must have heard some buzz about how you need to start using shampoos that are free of sulfates (SLS) and parabens.
 While parabens are added as a preservative, SLS helps in forming a lather.
 Both these chemicals have long been known to cause skin irritation and allergic reactions (1).
 But recent studies have found that parabens can also be carcinogenici XA substance that has the potential to cause cancer. and an animal study has linked sulfates with severe eye damage (2), (3).
 So, it’s best to use organic shampoos that are SLS and paraben free and suit your hair type.
 Use color-protectant shampoo when taking a shower for colored hair.